 In addition to the annual retainers, non-employee directors are also eligible to receive an annual grant of 20,000 options to purchase up to 20,000 shares of common stock.
 The annual grant is made in or around January of each year together with the employee annual grant.
+The annual grant was adjusted in January 2025.
 No annual grant shall be granted to any non-employee director in the same calendar year that such person received his or her initial grant.